AN-1000/AN-1000/README.md

 <br />

-I'm a Biomedical Engineer with a Computer Science Degree & a self-taught passionate FrontEnd developer from Lebanon.
+Biomedical Engineer with a Computer Science Degree

 **About me**

-- 💼 FrontEnd Software Engineer
+-

-- ❤️ I love Writing ReactNative, and build simple cool apps.
+-

 **Languages and Tools:**